Ninetalesgh/dndcampaign/vault/dm/monsters.md

    On a critical hit, the target must succeed on a DC 12 CON Save or gain a point of [Exhaustion](conditions.md#exhaustion).
 - **Reactions**:
    - **Bubbling Rise (Concentration)**.
 When the ooze takes any damage of a type it is resistant to, it can begin to bubble and expand.
-   At the beginning of its next turn, the ooze splits into two new poolish ooze discard with full hit points that share its initiative.
+   At the beginning of its next turn, the ooze splits into two new poolish ooze discard with full HP that share its initiative.
 *(Source: ConfluxCreatures)*

 ### Pseudodragon